Risks of Starting Your Own Business

 Further Reading

-We typically think of volunteers as invaluable to nonprofit companies and organizations.
-Your for-profit company can utilize volunteers, too, but take care to avoid several common risks.
-Volunteer Injuries As volunteers perform duties like data...
+We typically think of volunteers as invaluable to nonprofit organizations, but for-profit companies can use volunteers too.
+Your business can benefit from unpaid help, but take care to address several common risks before bringing volunteers on board...